WebAssembly/tool-conventions/Linking.md

 - Resolving undefined external references

 The linking technique described here is designed to be fast, and avoids having the disassemble the the code section.
-A `user-defined` section called called "reloc" is used to store additional information required by the linker.
+A `user-defined` section called "reloc" is used to store additional information required by the linker.

 The "reloc" Section
 -------------------